robert-westenberger/knowledgebase/docker/container-manipulation.md

 `docker container restart <container identifier>`.

 The `container restart` command attempts to stop the target container and then starts it back up again, whereas the start command just starts an already stopped container.

+# Remove Dangling Containers
+The `container rm` command, whos generic syntax is `docker container rm <container identifier>`.

+## Remove Multiple Containers At Once
+Pass identifiers to the `docker container rm` command separated by spaces.

+## Remove All Dangling Containers
+You can use the `container prune` command to remove all dangling containers in one go.